Nexiauk/duality/README.md

 #### [**CI Python Linter**](https://pep8ci.herokuapp.com/)
 * **Core App**
+    * fix_legend_id.py - all clear, no errors found
     * import.py - all clear, no errors found
     * rarity-calculation.py - all clear, no errors found
     * rarity-update.py - all clear, no errors found
+    * datastore.py - all clear, no errors found
+    * admin.py - all clear, no errors found
     * apps.py - all clear, no errors found
-    * datastore.py - all clear, no errors found
+    * models.py - all clear, no errors found
     * tests.py - all clear no errors found
+    * urls.py - all clear, no errors found
-    models.py - ll clear, no errors found
+    * views.py - all clear, no errors found
 * **Shop App**
+    * admin.py - all clear, no errors found
+    * apps.py - all clear, no errors found
+    * models.py - all clear, no errors found
     * tests.py - all clear, no errors found
+    * urls.py - all clear, no errors found
-    * models.py - all clear, no errors found
+    * views.py - all clear, no errors found
 * **Binder App**
+    *models.py - all clear, no errors found
 * **Root Directory Files**

 #### [**JSONLint**](https://jsonlint.com/)